Vol. 04 · Issue 14 · APR 2026

 Before reaching for an EQ, try the simplest approach: turn down the treble and presence on your amp model.

-Many players set amp EQ by ear, matching what they'd do on a real amp.
-But real amp controls and modeled amp controls don't always translate one-to-one.
-A treble setting of 7 on a real Fender might sound sweet, while the same setting on a modeled Fender might be too bright because you're hearing the full frequency content through a flat-response speaker.
+Real amp controls and modeled amp controls don't translate one-to-one.
+A treble setting of about 7 on a real Fender might sound sweet in a room.
+The same setting on a modeled Fender through a flat-response monitor exposes frequency content the guitar speaker would have masked.
+The frequency window is wider.
+More exposed.

 Try dropping the treble by 1-2 points and the presence by 1-2 points from where you'd normally set them.
-This reduces the high-frequency content at the source rather than filtering it out after the fact, which can sound more natural.
+This reduces the high-frequency content at the source rather than filtering it out downstream.
+It's more like adjusting the color temperature of a room than hanging a curtain over the window.

 Also check the amp model's high cut parameter if it has one in the advanced settings.
 This is a built-in high-frequency roll-off within the amp model itself.